Back to Learn Hub

 Zero Charging Hardware

-DC Fast (CHAdeMO)Up to 6 kW~1 hrSelect models with option
+DC Fast (CHAdeMO)Up to 6 kW~1 hrDSR/X only

 For detailed charger specifications, see the ZeroManual Chargers page and official Zero charging recommendations.